MewsSystems/FuncSharp/Readme.md

 # FuncSharp - Functional C&#35;

-A library with main purpose to reduce some boilerplate code from C# programs and introduce stronger typing.
+A C# library with main purpose to reduce boilerplate code and avoid bugs thanks to stronger typing.
 Utilizes many concepts from functional programming languages that are also applicable in C#.
 Download from [NuGet](https://www.nuget.org/packages/FuncSharp/):

 ```
 Install-Package FuncSharp